noperator/chromedb/README.md

+# ChromeDB

-Read Chromium data (namely, cookies and local storage) straight from disk—_without_ spinning up the browser.
+Read Chromium data (namely, cookies and local storage) straight from disk—_without_ spinning up the browser. <!-- Yeah, it's called <em>Chrome</em>DB, but `chromiumdb` is a bit of a mouthful for a Go package name. -->

 ## Description